Vera Files

-Vera Files (stylized as VERA Files) is a non-profit online news organization in the Philippines, known for its institutionalized role in fact-checking false information in the Philippines, and as one of the news organizations most prominently targetted by intimidation and censorship due to its critical coverage of the Philippine government.
+Vera Files (stylized as VERA Files) is a non-profit online news organization in the Philippines, known for its institutionalized role in fact-checking false information in the Philippines, and as one of the news organizations most prominently targeted by intimidation and censorship due to its critical coverage of the Philippine government.
 It is part of the International Fact-Checking Network of the Poynter Institute and is one of Facebook's two Philippine partners in its third-party fact-checking program.

 The organization was founded in March 2008 by six veteran Filipino journalists, focusing on investigative journalism and in-depth reporting of Philippine social issues.
 According to its website, the organization specializes in producing "research-intensive and in-depth reports in multiple formats, and the training and mentoring of journalists, students and civil society organizations, especially those whose opportunities for capacity building are scarce."

 History

 Founding and early work

 Vera Files was established in 2008 by six prominent Philippine journalists who all specialized in investigative reporting: Ellen Tordesillas, Jennifer Santillan-Santiago, Booma Cruz, Luz Rimban, Yvonne Chua, and Chit Estella.

 Tordesillas and Santillan-Santiago had started out as reporters during the dictatorship of President Ferdinand Marcos and then moved on to Ang Pahayagang Malaya and the Philippine Daily Inquirer, respectively.
 Booma Cruz was a writer for Newsbreak and program manager of the TV program Probe Team.
-GMA and ABS CBN reporter Luz Rimban, Malaya reporter Yvonne Chua, and Pinoy Times Editor in Chief Chit Estella had all previously also held senior posts at the Philippine Center.
-Estella’s exposés with the Pinoy Times were noted to have played a role in the ouster of Philippine President Joseph Estrada.
+GMA and ABS CBN reporter Luz Rimban, Malaya reporter Yvonne Chua, and Pinoy Times editor in chief Chit Estella had all previously also held senior posts at the Philippine Center for Investigative Journalism.
+Estella's exposés with the Pinoy Times were noted to have played a role in the ouster of Philippine President Joseph Estrada.

-The original idea of Vera Files founding members was to establish a newsmagazine in the style of George, a New York based politics-as-lifestyle glossy which was active from 1995 to 2001.
-However, they decided to publish as a website instead, choosing the name “Vera Files” because they wanted the word “Truth” to be part of the organization’s name.
+The original idea of Vera Files founding members was to establish a newsmagazine in the style of George, a New York-based politics-as-lifestyle glossy which was active from 1995 to 2001.
+However, they decided to publish as a website instead, choosing the name “Vera Files” because they wanted the word “Truth” to be part of the organization's name.

 Vera Files released its first story—an exposé on a controversial agreement involving disputed territory—on March 9, 2008.
 The story was written by Yvonne T. Chua and Ellen Tordesillas and published by GMA News Online and Malaya.